bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		'1 is even

-Function types can be seen as a way to _abstract_ over a functions and see it as a member of a _function familiy_.
+Function types can be seen as a way to _abstract_ over functions and see it as a member of a _function family_.
 This kind of abstraction can also be made first class as operations will shortly show.

 ### Partial Application
-Another situation that results in function types is partial application of arguments of a function.
-Any number of arguments can be left out, each not applied parameter is indicated by the underscore `_` _wildcard_.
+Another situation that results in function types is partial application of function arguments.
+Each not applied parameter is indicated by the underscore `_` _wild-card_.

 		(Int -> Int) inc = '1 + _